Japanese Stationery (Bungu)

 If you’re not sure where to begin, these are a few well-loved essentials that offer a gentle introduction to Japanese stationery.

-- ・ Undated planners and notebooks from KOKUYO or ROKKAKU : flexible formats that adapt to your own pace.
+- ・ Undated planners and notebooks from MARK'S or ROKKAKU: flexible formats that adapt to your own pace.

-- ・ mt Washi Tape : decorative tape that adds personality, color, and texture to your pages.
+- ・ Masking Tape, washi Tape and clear tape from mt, bande and BGM : decorative tape that adds personality, color, and texture to your pages.

 Where to Buy Japanese Stationery

-From smooth-writing pens to thoughtfully designed notebooks, our collection focuses on stationery that feels both practical and inspiring, including many pieces inspired by Japan’s otona kawaii aesthetic: a softer, more refined approach to cuteness loved by stationery fans around the world.
+From smooth-writing pens to thoughtfully designed notebooks, our collection focuses on stationery that feels both practical and inspiring, including many pieces influenced by Japan’s otona kawaii aesthetic.

-That seasonal and atmospheric approach is what inspires ZenPop’s themed stationery boxes.
-Each box is carefully curated around a concept or feeling, bringing together stationery connected not only by function, but also by mood, color, and story.
+ZenPop’s themed stationery boxes are curated around seasons, moods, and everyday moments, bringing together stationery connected not only by function, but also by color, atmosphere, and story.

-Whether you prefer discovering individual favorites or exploring a curated seasonal experience, we hope our collection helps you find stationery that feels personal, inspiring, and enjoyable to use.
+Whether you prefer discovering individual favorites or exploring a curated seasonal experience, we hope our collection helps you find stationery that feels personal and enjoyable to use.

 A Small Beginning